LinkedIn Profile Scraping using Selenium and BeautifulSoup

 'Honeywell'

-For the joining date we will extract the first h4 tag using a_tag.find_all('h4')[0].
-Then we will get the second span from the first h4 using find_all('span')[1].
+For the joining date, extract the first h4 tag using a_tag.find_all('h4')[0], then get the second span from it.

 joining_date = a_tag.find_all('h4')[0].find_all('span')[1].get_text().strip()